-Portfolio management's primary portfolio objective during the first quarter was to increase duration moderately into the 0.7-year range -the middle of the fund's historic operating range, while maintaining a quality bias.
-The challenge was to do this without selling the high-carry, floating rate position (24% of Fund assets) while at the same time positioning the portfolio to benefit from the eventual normalizing (re-steepening) of the front-end of the curve which is notably inverted.
-The 1.0-to-1.5-year part of the curve was determined to be the optimal area to increase duration.
-During the quarter, about 18% of the portfolio paid down, or matured, and was reinvested primarily in longer average life ABS and CMBS securities.
-Corporate bond and RMBS exposure each declined while CMBS and CLO exposure increased.
-Sector changes were made to get the ETF portfolio closer to the tactical allocations.
+Management's primary portfolio objective during the first quarter was to increase duration moderately into the 0.7 year range, the middle of the strategy's historic operating range, while maintaining a quality bias.
+The challenge was to do this without selling the high-carry, floating rate position (30% of Fund assets) while at the same time positioning the portfolio to benefit from the eventual normalizing (resteepening) of the front-end of the curve which is notably inverted.
+The 1.0 to 1.5 year part of the curve was determined to be the optimal area to increase duration.
+During the quarter, about 18% of the portfolio paid down, or matured, and was reinvested primarily in longer average life ABS securities.
+Corporate bond, RMBS and CMBS exposure declined while ABS exposure increased.
+Cash also increased temporarily.

-The portfolio duration is currently 0.61 years, up from 0.52 years at year-end.
-Portfolio management is working to increase the portfolio duration closer to the middle of the historical operating range, or about 0.7 years.
-Given the preference to retain existing floating rate exposure due to attractive carry afforded by the inverted curve, it was necessary to invest portfolio cash flow into the 1.0-to-1.5-year part of the curve.
+The portfolio duration is currently 0.66 years, up from 0.59 years at year-end.
+Portfolio Managers are working to increase the portfolio duration closer to the middle of the historical operating range, or about 0.7 years.
+Given the preference to retain a high floating rate exposure due to attractive carry afforded by the inverted curve, it was necessary to invest portfolio cash flow into the 1.0 to 1.5 year part of the curve.
 This investment strategy imparts a moderate barbell maturity profile.
-The impact of this repositioning was negligible during the quarter as much of the repositioning took place in late February and March, after Treasury rates adjusted higher.
+The impact of this repositioning was negligible during the quarter as much of the repositioning took place in March, after Treasury rates adjusted higher.
 Although retaining the floating rate exposure has benefitted the portfolio.

-Most of the yield curve movement occurred in the 2-year to 10-year part of the Treasury curve where the Fund has limited exposure (a small amount of ABS, Corporate and RMBS exposure in longer key rate duration buckets).
-This was evident in the ABS and Corporate sector performance which underperformed the expected carry.
-As referenced earlier, strong spread tightening across the securitized sectors more than offset the move in treasury rates, contributing to notable upside price performance.
+Most of the yield curve movement occurred in the 2-year to 10-year part of the Treasury curve where the Fund has limited exposure (a small amount of Corporate and RMBS exposure in longer key rate duration buckets).
+This was evident in the Corporate sector performance which underperformed the expected carry performance.
+As noted earlier, RMBS also experienced negative curve effects, but this was offset by spread tightening in the sector.